saikiran-tester/saucedemo-manual-testing/README.md

 # SauceDemo Manual Testing Project

-A structured manual testing project performed on the SauceDemo web application to validate key user workflows and core functional behavior.
+A structured manual testing project performed on the SauceDemo web application to validate key user workflows, functional behavior, input validation, and end-to-end shopping functionality.

 The project follows a practical QA workflow: